-In a highly competitive auction, the seller may indicate to the bidders that it will be providing no indemnity or very limited indemnity, and encourage them to use RWI as the sole source of recovery.
-Moreover, in that type of auction (especially in jurisdictions where availability of RWI is not clear or where there is uncertainty that it would be available at reasonable cost), the seller is generally well-advised to engage a broker early in the process to confirm availability of RWI for the transaction, and pre-package a buy-side RWI policy that would be presented to bidders along with other transaction materials (typically during Phase II of the auction).
-Bidders should bear in mind that they are not required to engage the broker that has worked with the seller in pre-packaging the RWI policy or to purchase the RWI policy from any of the seller's proposed carriers.
+In a highly competitive auction, the seller may indicate to the bidders that it will be providing no indemnity or very limited indemnity and will encourage them to use RWI as the sole source of recovery.
+Moreover, in that type of auction (especially in jurisdictions where availability of RWI is not clear or where there is uncertainty that it would be available at reasonable cost), the seller is generally well advised to engage a broker early in the process to confirm availability of RWI for the transaction.
+Sellers may also seek to pre-package a buy-side RWI policy that would be presented to bidders along with other transaction materials (typically during Phase II of the auction), which not every carrier may be willing to do in every deal (particularly US carriers) and should be expected to be subject to confirmation of the identity of buyer and the final terms and conditions of the deal.
+Bidders should bear in mind that they are not required to engage the broker that has worked with the seller in confirming availability of RWI or prepackaging the RWI policy or to purchase the RWI policy from any of the seller's proposed carriers.
 Bidders can, of course, engage a different broker to survey the market and confirm whether better terms (including better coverage or more efficient costs) can be independently obtained.
-The merits of going down this route should be carefully assessed, considering, among other things, (1) time constraints; (2) RWI market depth and likelihood that other brokers and carriers may offer better terms for the particular transaction; and (3) the competitiveness of the auction, including whether the bidder may put itself at a disadvantage compared to other bidders that may go with the pre-packaged broker, carrier and policy, especially if recourse against the seller in lieu of RWI coverage is on the table, because the seller will need to educate itself on the terms and reliability of the bidder's proposed policy and carrier.
+The merits of going down this route should be carefully assessed, considering, among other things, (1) time constraints; (2) RWI market depth and likelihood that other brokers and carriers may offer better terms for the particular transaction; and (3) the competitiveness of the auction, including whether the bidder may put itself at a disadvantage compared to other bidders that may go with the pre-packaged broker, carrier and policy, as applicable, especially if recourse against the seller in lieu of RWI coverage is on the table, because the seller will need to educate itself on the terms and reliability of the bidder's proposed policy and carrier.

-Process to make claims under the RWI policy
+Claims process under the RWI policy

 RWI carriers usually have standardised and relatively expeditious processes to review claims.
-Insurers typically approach the claim process with a much more commercial perspective than sellers may approach indemnity claims, because at the end of the day handling such claims is inherent to the insurers' business model.
-The last thing an insurer wants is to build a reputation for being unreasonable in the handling of claims, as insurers are continuously competing for business in future deals, potentially involving the insured parties making such claims under existing policies.
+Insurers typically approach the claim process with a much more commercial perspective than sellers may approach indemnity claims, because at the end of the day handling these claims is inherent to the insurers' business model.
+The last thing an insurer wants is to build a reputation for being unreasonable in the handling of claims, as insurers are continuously competing for business in future deals, potentially involving the insured parties making claims under existing policies.
 Insured parties who are repeat players in the M&A space should also be wary of earning a reputation of being difficult to deal with, as insurers may factor in that reputation when assessing the availability and cost of future RWI policies issued to those parties.